Aurora D8

 The Aurora D8, also known as the D8 Airliner, is an airliner concept under development as of mid 2017.
 The project was initiated in 2008 by Aurora Flight Sciences, the Massachusetts Institute of Technology (MIT) and Pratt & Whitney under NASA's sponsorship of $2.9 million (£2.19 million).

 Aurora is refining the fuel-efficient D8 designed for NASA by MIT, and originally hoped to fly a half-scale demonstrator in 2022.
 The 180-seat, 3,000 nmi airliner is designed to fly at 582 mph within the capabilities of the Boeing 737 or Airbus A320 and could be in test service by 2027 at the earliest and 2035 at the latest.

-Aurora Flight Sciences was purchased by Boeing on November 8, 2017 for their drone developments.
+Aurora Flight Sciences was purchased by Boeing on November 8, 2017, for their drone developments.
 The subsidiary is intended to accelerate Boeing's development of autonomous technology.

 Design

 The side-by-side "double bubble" fuselage provides additional lift along the nose section, meaning smaller wings can be used to generate lift, which reduces drag.
 The wider fuselage is meant to lead to faster turnaround as well.
 The mounting of the engines at the rear end of the D8 instead of below the wings used in conventional aircraft design allows reduction of thrust requirements by minimizing inefficiency from boundary layer ingestion (BLI).
-This results in the ability to use smaller and lighter high bypass ratio engines.

 However, the chassis features less radical than competing blended wing body concepts without modifying existing airport infrastructure and BLI.
-The original goal was to reduce fuel burn by 70% and noise by 71dB by flying at Mach 0.74, but a more traditional Mach 0.82 wing and fuselage growth resulted in a more-conservative 49% fuel burn reduction and 40 EPNdB noise reduction against a Boeing 737-800.
+The original goal was to reduce fuel burn by 70% and noise by 71 dB by flying at Mach 0.74, but a more traditional Mach 0.82 wing and fuselage growth resulted in a more-conservative 49% fuel burn reduction and 40 EPNdB noise reduction against a Boeing 737-800.